Dressing for the Christmas period – a guide for men with Alice Hare

 The quarter zip: the multi-tasking layer

 When packing space is limited, taking multiple chunky pieces of knitwear with you to wherever you’re heading for Christmas isn’t an option.
 Enter the quarter zip – worn casually with a t-shirt underneath, it’s perfect for a Boxing Day film marathon; worn with a shirt and tie, it’s smart enough for church and Christmas lunch.
 I also like that it’s not the traditional v-neck we so often seen worn with a tie – it’s a bit younger and cooler.
-Schöffel’s Calton Cotton Cashmere Quarter Zip (£139.95) is the ultimate fusion of comfort (hello, supreme softness) and elegance (brown trim, contrast inside collar, and ribbed hems).
+Schöffel’s men's quarter zips are the ultimate fusion of comfort and elegance.

-To complete the loafer, add a pair of Schöffel’s striped rugby socks (£19.95) – obviously.
+To complete the look, add a pair of Schöffel’s men's socks - obviously.
 The sock is such an underrated item in a man’s wardrobe – when a man in an otherwise-perfect outfit sits down and his trouser leg rides up to reveal a below-par sock, it really is terribly disappointing.
 (I wish I could say I was being sarcastic).

 The need for tweed: the secret to smart casual Christmas attire